The Black Squirrel Home And Garden Walk

 Angela McClinton in her garden gazebo retreat during the Black Squirrel Home & Garden Walk.
 The Featured image in this article is the McClinton House front garden.

 As I photographed her in her back garden gazebo retreat, Angela McClinton remarked, “Sitting in my garden is so peaceful.
 It is a little piece of heaven back here all summer long.
 I use this as my special place to write and contemplate.”
-Angela’s husband, Gregory, is the Pastor at the Disciples of Christ Ministries located in the Deveaux Woods neighborhood in Niagara Falls.
+Angela’s husband, Gregory, is the Pastor at the Disciples of Christ Ministries in the Deveaux Woods neighborhood in Niagara Falls.
 She often helps with sermons.

 Angela told me a little about her life in the neighborhood.